-Non-candidate status.
-The 10 is used only for validating purposes.
-Courses taken as a 10 shall not apply for degree credit.
+Classification UN: Non-candidate status.
+The UN classification is used only for validating purposes.
+Courses taken as a UN shall not apply for degree credit.
 Upon completion of successful validation, the department head and departmental screening committee shall review the work to determine the assignment of an appropriate classification.